Van Es 132a

 - Ph.D. in Microbiology from the University of Ulster (2002).

 My primary teaching interest is infectious disease; a subject that is never dull.
 ‘New’ pathogens emerge, ‘old’ pathogens reveal their secrets, drugs are developed (closely followed by resistance), and the struggle between microorganisms and humanity goes on.
-Having taught Pathogenic Microbiology (MICR460/660) for six years, I will be switching to a new course, Infectious Disease Pathogenesis (MICR 450/650) in spring 2012.
-This course will be available to microbiology majors and graduate students.
+Having previously taught Pathogenic Microbiology (MICR460/660) and Infectious Disease Pathogenesis (MICR 450/650), I began teaching Clinical Parasitology (MICR 463/663) in spring 2013.
 Continuing the theme of infectious disease, Dr. Schuh and I combine our respective graduate courses in Immunology of Chronic Infections (MICR 770) and Advanced Pathogenic Microbiology (MICR 762) to explore infectious disease from the host and pathogen perspectives.
 We focus on the three big infectious diseases: HIV/AIDS, tuberculosis, and malaria, taking time to discuss social impacts in addition to basic science.
 Other classes I teach include Scientific Integrity (BIOC 720) and Professional Development (MICR 794).

 My primary research interests center around the protozoan parasite, Cryptosporidium.
 Following a Ph.D. with a bacteriology focus, I found myself working on a European Union funded risk assessment of Cryptosporidium (a eukaryote!) in food and water.
 Cryptosporidium proved to be equal parts fascinating and frustrating and I wasn’t sure if I was happy or sad when the project ended.
 Time obviously helped me forget the frustrations because two years later, as I was setting up my lab at NDSU, I decided to make Cryptosporidium a major focus.